daniel-molina/visualequation/HACKING.md

 an a anonymous or named save.

 open-equation (C-o)
-    Quick-save current equation and choose a previously saved equation in a window for edition.
-    This is the windowed version of reverse-search-history explained below. accept-line (C-m)
-    Save current equation as a new equation and start a new empty one.
-This is a fast "Save as" that does not specify an equation name nor categories, but the equation will be uniquely identified anyway. accept-line-with-name (C-j)
+    This command is managed completely with a graphical interface.
+    If equation being edited has modifications, it is asked if it want to be saved as a new equation or, if applicable, overwriting its previous entry in the history list.
+Then, choose an equation from the history with different search facilities and fetch it.
+Summary:

+*   If it currently has already a place in the history:
+    *   The user is asked whether discarding modifications, overwrite or save as a new equation.
+*   Else:
+    *   The user is asked whether discarding the equation or save as a new equation.

+accept-line (C-j, C-m)
     This is a VE extension of accept-line (accept-line is also bounded to C-j by default in readline).
-This a full non-windowed version of "Save as".
+This a non-windowed version of "Save as":
     Specify a name and save current equation as a new equation with that name.
-    It is possible to specify a category or subcategory by introducing the name in the form `category/name` or `category/subcategory/name`.
+    It is possible to specify a category by introducing it separated by slashes in the form `[category[/subcategory[/...]]/]name`.
 To accept the name press again C-j or C-m or RETURN.
-    C-j acts differently while searching in the history. previous-history (C-p)
+    **Note**: C-j acts differently while searching in the history. previous-history (C-p)
     Quick-save displayed equation and fetch the previous equation from the history list, moving back in the list.